Nepheline: Description and properties

 Nepheline crystals are rare and belong to the hexagonal system, usually having the form of a short, six-sided prism terminated by the basal plane.
 The crystals appear to have more symmetry than they actually possess, but unsymmetrical etched figures produced artificially on the prism faces indicate that the crystals are hemimorphic and tetartohedral, the only element of symmetry being a polar hexad axis.
 Nepheline is found in compact, granular aggregates, and can be white, yellow, gray, green, or reddish.
-Its hardness on the Mohs scale is 5.5–6, and its specific gravity 2.60–2.65.
+Its hardness on the Mohs scale is 5.5 to 6, and its specific gravity 2.60–2.65.
 It is often translucent with a greasy luster.

 The low index of refraction and the feeble double refraction in nepheline are nearly the same as in quartz; but since the sign of the double refraction is negative in nepheline, while it is positive in quartz, the two minerals are readily distinguished under the microscope.
 An important determinative character of nepheline is the ease with which it is decomposed by hydrochloric acid, with separation of gelatinous silica (which may be readily stained by coloring matters) and cubes of salt.
 For this reason, a clear crystal of nepheline becomes cloudy when immersed in acid.

 The mineral is prone to alteration to zeolites (especially natrolite), sodalite, kaolin, or compact muscovite.

 Structure and composition

 The aluminosilicate backbone of nepheline has a fairly open structure of interlocked six-member rings.
 This resembles the structure of tridymite, with aluminum substituting for every other silicon atom.
 This structure produces one nearly hexagonal interstitial site and three irregular interstitial sites per unit cell.
-In ideal nepheline, the hexagonal sites are occupied by potassium ions and the irregular sites by smaller sodium ions, yielding an atomic ratio of sodium to potassium of (3:1).
+In ideal nepheline, the hexagonal sites are occupied by potassium ions and the irregular sites by smaller sodium ions, yielding an atomic ratio of sodium to potassium of 3:1.
 This corresponds to an ideal weight percentage of K2O of 8.1% The range of compositions seen in natural nepheline is 3% to 12% K2O.
 Small amounts of calcium may be present as well.

 At elevated temperature, nepheline forms a complete solid solution series with kalsilite, KAlSiO4.
 At temperatures below about 1000 C, there is a wide miscibility gap between nepheline and kalsilite, similar to the miscibility gap between microcline and albite.
 A composition falling in this gap will experience exsolution as it cools, where nepheline and kalsilite separate into separate microscopic layers (lamellae).